How the Rank & Ads Loop Works to Compound Organic Rank Gains

 Should I lower my ad spend once my organic rank improves?

 Yes, but strategically.
 Once you achieve a strong organic rank (for example, in the top 5 spots) for a specific keyword, you can often reduce your ad bids for that term.
-Organic sales should begin to replace paid sales.
 The goal is to gradually lower your Total Advertising Cost of Sale (TACoS) as your organic sales grow, making your business more profitable.
+You can then reallocate that ad spend to defend your position or target new keywords.

 How does keyword harvesting from ads help my SEO?